dportik/SuperCRUNCH/docs/Analysis_Overview.md

 The prefix portion of the name should ideally be the abbreviation of the gene/locus.
 If one file is missing, the `--pass_fail` will not work.

-Because ***MACSE*** can deal with frameshifts and sequence errors, it will insert an ! at corrected bp locations in the output alignment, so a cleaned fasta file (in which ! is replaced  by N) is created after the alignment is completed.
+Because ***MACSE*** can deal with frameshifts and sequence errors, it will insert an `!` character at corrected bp locations in the output alignment.
+A cleaned fasta file is created after the alignment is completed, in which all instances of `!` are replaced by `N`.

-Output files vary between aligners but will be moved to output directories created in the main input directory, with details below. **NOTE:** The aligners can be run simultaneously on the same directory of unaligned fasta files without interfering with one another.
-This can speed up the alignment process if multiple aligners are being used.
+Output files vary between aligners but will be moved to output directories created in the main input directory, with details below.

 #### Basic Usage: